REhints/REhints.com/workshop/index.md

 In the workshop the authors will share with participants experience of reverse engineering object-oriented code which they’ve accumulated over the recent years while performing analysis of complex threats.

 ###Topics:
-introduction into object-oriented code reverse engineering: calling conventions, compiler transformations, system structures (vftables, RTTI) and etc. using static code analysis tools for reconstructing complex data types automating C++ code reverse engineering using IDA Python and Hex-Rays Decompiler SDK methodology of object type reconstruction using Hex-Rays Decompiler extensions (HexRaysCodeXplorer)
+Introduction into object-oriented code reverse engineering: calling conventions, compiler transformations, system structures (vftables, RTTI) and etc. using static code analysis tools for reconstructing complex data types automating C++ code reverse engineering using IDA Python and Hex-Rays Decompiler SDK methodology of object type reconstruction using Hex-Rays Decompiler extensions (HexRaysCodeXplorer)